-Dr. Tucker was also a member of Alpha Kappa Alpha Sorority, Inc. She was the founding chair in 1984 of the National Political Congress of Black Women, and succeeded Shirley Chisholm as national chair of the organization, now called the National Congress of Black Women, in 1992.
+Dr. Tucker was also a member of Alpha Kappa Alpha Sorority, Inc. She was the founding chair in 1984 of the National Political Congress of Black Women.
+She succeeded Shirley Chisholm as national chair of the organization, now called the National Congress of Black Women, in 1992.

-Called "narrow-minded" by some rappers who often called her out in their lyrics, Dr. Tucker picketed stores that sold rap music and bought stock in labels like Sony, Time Warner, and others in order to protest hip-hop at their shareholders' meetings.
-She also fought against the NAACP's decision to nominate late rapper Tupac Shakur for one of its Image Awards and filed a $10 million lawsuit against his estate for comments that the rapper made in his song "How Do U Want It?" on the album All Eyez on Me.
+Called "narrow-minded" by some rappers who often called her out in their lyrics, Dr. Tucker picketed stores that sold rap music and bought stock in labels like Sony, Time Warner, and others to protest hip-hop at their shareholders' meetings.
+She also fought against the NAACP's decision to nominate late rapper Tupac Shakur for one of its Image Awards.
+She filed a $10 million lawsuit against his estate for comments that the rapper made in his song "How Do U Want It?" on the album All Eyez on Me.
 This case was eventually dismissed.

 Dr. Tucker died on October 12, 2005, at Suburban Woods Health Center in Norristown, Pennsylvania at the age of 78.
 In April 2006, a state historical marker honoring Tucker was unveiled in a ceremony at the State Museum of Pennsylvania by Governor Edward G. Rendell.
 In addition, it was announced that the North Building adjacent to the State Capitol Building will be renamed the Secretary C. Delores Tucker Building.
 The state marker is to be installed outside the entrance to the newly named building.